Buffalo-Ontology-Group/phases-nlp/README.md

 ### BERTopic Modeling on Solitude and Gerotranscendence books

 Identifies and analyzes latent themes related to solitude and gerotranscendence from two key books, The Handbook of Solitude: Psychological Perspectives on Social Isolation, Social Withdrawal, and Being Alone and Gerotranscendence: A Developmental Theory of Positive Aging.
 Topics are extracted using BERTopic (both default and custom preprocessing pipelines), and after validation by subject matter experts (SMEs), the refined topics are to be incorporated as concepts within the PHASES ontology.
+Also, the bertopic modelig output text files from solitude and gerotranscendence are processed to compute cross domain similairity.

 ### Installation